At 31 degrees centigrade and with a hotch potch of people who frequent it, Matemwe Beach is a melting-pot in every sense of the word.

 With its palm tree fringed beaches, dazzling white sand, turquoise sea and vast expanse of sapphire blue sky, you can understand why Matemwe attracts so much attention.

 My family and I spent a few days here, on Zanizibar’s longest beach, just before Christmas, soaking up the atmosphere, gazing out across the coral reef Indian Ocean and eating amazing sea-food, courtesy of the cooks at our accommodation, Mohammads’ Bugalows.
 We even went snorkelling with shoals of angelfish, zebrafish, trumpetfish and black snappers, in the clearest water I have ever seen.

-Call me a romantic fool, or a more accurately a new-romantic fool, but while I was sitting on the beach I couldn’t get the lyrics of Martha and the Muffins’s Echo Beach out of my mind… Matemwe Beach is indeed far away in time.
+Call me a romantic fool, or a more accurately a new-romantic fool, but while I was sitting on the beach, watching the sun go down, I couldn’t get the lyrics of Martha and the Muffins’s Echo Beach out of my mind… Matemwe Beach is indeed far away in time.

 Here are a few of my photographs from this beautiful place.

 And I couldn’t resist a long shadows shot on the beach 🙂